pharaox/carnalitas_x/README.md

 * attraction (-10 to 20)
 * visibly fertile female (20)

-Slave prices thus can range from almost nothing to rather exorbitant sums, and unlike Carnalitas prices they much better correpond to other existing aspects of the game.
+Slave prices thus can range from almost nothing to rather exorbitant sums, and unlike Carnalitas prices they much better correspond to other existing aspects of the game.

 Actual buy and sell transactions are settled at the *bid price* (buyer's price) if the initiating party is the seller, and the *ask price* (seller's price), if the initiating party is the buyer.These prices are calculated by multiplying the base price by a factor ranging from 0.8 to 1.2, depending on AI greed.